Factory Method#

 With a centralized factory, testing becomes more manageable.
 Mock components can be registered with the factory during tests, allowing for controlled and predictable testing environments without altering the system’s core logic.

-4. Empowering Good Design Principles#
+We Adhere To Good Design Principles#

 a.
 Single Responsibility Principle (SRP)#